civicrm/civicrm-dev-docs/docs/testing/phpunit.md

 |`E2E`    | [E2E](/testing/index.md#e2e) |Agnostic|`CiviEndToEndTestCase`|Useful for command-line scripts and web-services|
 |`WebTest`| [E2E](/testing/index.md#e2e) |Drupal-only|`CiviSeleniumTestCase`|Useful for tests which require a full web-browser|

-Each extension may have its own suite(s).

 ## Running tests

-PHPUnit provides a command-line tool.
-In [buildkit](/tools/buildkit.md), this tool is named `phpunit4`.
-(In other environments, it might be
-`phpunit` or `phpunit.phar`.)

-Generally, to run any PHPUnit test, you should `cd` into the relevant project; then note the relative file-path of the test file; and run it with
-`phpunit4`.
-A typical command might look like this:
+To run any PHPUnit test, use a command like this:

 ```bash
 $ cd /path/to/my/project
 $ phpunit4 ./tests/MyTest.php
 ```

-For the main `civicrm-core` project, you'll navigate to the main `civicrm` folder.
+Note the command involves a few elements, such as (a) the base-path of the project, (b) the name of the PHPUnit binary, and (c) the relative path of the test.

+For a more realistic example, suppose we have a Drupal 7 build with a copy of `civicrm-core` in the typical folder, `sites/all/modules/civicrm`.
 Test files are stored under `./tests/phpunit`.
-For example, in Drupal 7, the canonical `civicrm` folder is `sites/all/modules/civicrm`, and a typical test is `CRM_Core_RegionTest`.
-You might run:
+To run a typical test like `CRM_Core_RegionTest`, you might execute:

 ```bash
 $ cd ~/buildkit/build/dmaster/sites/all/modules/civicrm
 $ phpunit4 ./tests/phpunit/CRM/Core/RegionTest.php
 ```

-*However*, this command would only work on a [minimal unit test](/testing/index.md#unit).  `CRM_Core_RegionTest` is actually [headless](/testing/index.md#headless) (as are all tests in `CRM`).
+*However*, this command would fail -- even though it's well-formed.
+The command would work on a [minimal unit test](/testing/index.md#unit).
+In this case, `CRM_Core_RegionTest` is actually [headless](/testing/index.md#headless) (as are all tests in `CRM`).
 Consequently, you may see an error message like this:

 ```
 PHPUnit 4.8.21 by Sebastian Bergmann and contributors.